Keeping fit and healthy from head to toe – Hip and sexual organs

 1/4 cup lemon balm (you can add more to taste)

-- Place all herbs in a dry, pint-size Mason jar with a lid and shake until they’re mixed up well, or stir in a bowl and store in a jar.
-This makes enough for many cups of tea.
+- Place all herbs in a dry, glass jar with a lid and shake until they’re mixed up well.
+Alternatively you can mix the herbs in a bowl and then add the mixture to the jar.

-- To make one cup of tea to drink, all you need is 1 teaspoon of mixed herbs per cup of hot water.
+- To make one cup of tea all you need is 1 teaspoon of mixed herbs per cup of hot water.

 - For a strong brew to add to a sitz bath, steep 1-2 tablespoons of herbs in a generous cup of hot water for about 5-10 minutes and strain, then add to the bath water and remain for 15 minutes until the bath cools down.
-This is great to relieve period pain and to top up the cup of tea.
+This is a great relief during your period, especially if you suffer from pain or PMS.
+You can top your sitz bath up with actual drinking cups of tea during the day (use the same mixture).

 - Begin drinking the tea about a week before you are expecting your period.